PeterMosmans/apdfhelper/README.md

  Week 44 29
 ```

-This table of contents creates 4 bookmarks, for 'Overview 2024-2025' pointing to
+This table of contents creates 4 table of content entries, for 'Overview
-page 3, to 'January' on page 14, 'November' on page 28, with sub item 'Week 44'
+2024-2025' pointing to page 3, to 'January' on page 14, 'November' on page 28,
-on page 29.
-The bookmarks support one level of nesting, where sub items start
+with sub item 'Week 44' on page 29.
+The entries support one level of nesting,
-with a single space.
+where sub items start with a single space.

 Then, if there are any named links in the document defined, extract them using
 `python apdfhelper.py links calendar.pdf > links.txt`.
 This outputs all named